Stroumpfgrognon/TheCrewDeepSeeOperationRandomizer/README.md

-# Random mission generator for THE CREW : Mission Deep Sea
+# Operation randomizer for THE CREW : Mission Deep Sea

 This tool helps generate the list of missions for a crew, depending on the amount of players playing (first argument) and the level of the mission (second argument).

 The missions are selected at random and kept until the exact level of the mission is attained, like the rules state.

+# Command-line tool

 ## Usage example

-> python ./crewMissionRandomizer.py 3 8
+> python ./crewOperationRandomizer.py 3 8

 Will find missions for 3 players at a total difficulty of 8.

 Example of result of said command :

 ```
  Missions for this operation:
   (3) : Win exactly two blue cards.